Picovoice/picovoice/sdk/unity/README.md

 ## AccessKey

-All bindings require a valid Picovoice `AccessKey` at initialization. `AccessKey`s act as your credentials when using Porcupine SDKs.
+All bindings require a valid Picovoice `AccessKey` at initialization. `AccessKey`s act as your credentials when using Picovoice SDKs.
 You can create your `AccessKey` for free.
 Make sure to keep your `AccessKey` secret.

 To obtain your `AccessKey`: